ErikBaer/alexa-serverless-audiostream/ReadMe.md

 ```
 ##### sls deploy
 - the lambda function containing all business logic is compiled, build and then deployed
-- a corresponding cloudformation-stack containing all required resources for the backend of your skill is released
+- a corresponding AWS-Cloudformation stack is released, providing all required resources and permissions for the backend of your skill
 ##### sls alexa build
-- the interaction models for your Skill are build
+- the respective interaction models for your skill are build and published
 ##### sls alexa update
-- the skill-manifest is updated with general configurations & further assets
+- the skill-manifest is updated with further configurations as well as related assets

-### Usage
+### Usage:
 ##### start BaerData
 - activate Alexa or go to the Amazon Developer Console
 - invoke the Skill by its invocationName
 - for this demonstration, just ask Alexa to "start baer data" and ...
-##### ...
-Have fun with your favourite radio-stream!
+##### ... have fun with your favourite radio-stream!